Posted 03.06.2020 by Josh Krakauer

 Of course, you can always outsource this work — which brings us to…

-Sometimes the best thing you can do for your marketing strategy is outsourcing your business’s social media work entirely.
+Sometimes the best thing you can do for your marketing strategy is outsource your business’s social media work entirely.
 And there are a lot of agencies out there who will take on your social media work.
 They’ll come complete with content producers, analytic pros, graphic designers, and paid strategists who will help get you the results you need.

 A good B2B social media agency will charge anywhere between $2,000 / month to $15,000 / month for their services depending on your needs and goals.

 Justifying that wide range, consider this: The average salary for a social media manager is around $55,000 / year, according to Glassdoor.

 Alternatively, you can outsource social media marketing services to an agency that has a team of dedicated professionals who can help drive results.
 This can save you even more time and money when you consider the cost of onboarding and training a dedicated manager.

 If you do decide to go with an agency, you’ll be in good company.
 According to the previously mentioned CMO survey, nearly ¼ of all social media is conducted by third-party agencies.

-This is a trend that’s predicted to grow into the future.
+This is a trend that’s predicted to grow in the future.
 In fact, reliance on outside agencies to conduct social media is the highest it’s been in five years.
-If that sounds like something you’re interested, we want to help.
+If that sounds like something you’re interested in, we want to help.
 Sign up today for a free discovery session with Sculpt.

 Our team will talk with you and assess what your brand needs from social media.
-Even if you decide you don’t want to work with us, you’ll walk way with 3 – 5 action items that’ll help drive social media across the customer journey for free.
+Even if you decide you don’t want to work with us, you’ll walk away with 3 – 5 action items that’ll help drive social media across the customer journey for free.